Dont Look Back: Home media

 Dont Look Back has been released and re-released on home video in many formats, from VHS to Blu-ray, over the decades.
 A digitally remastered deluxe DVD edition was released on February 27, 2007.
-The two-disc edition contained the remastered film, five additional audio tracks, commentary by filmmaker D. A. Pennebaker and Tour Road Manager Bob Neuwirth, an alternative version on the video for "Subterranean Homesick Blues", the original companion book edited by D. A. Pennebaker to coincide with the film's release in 1968, a flip-book for a section of the "Subterranean Homesick Blues" video, and a brand new documentary by D. A. Pennebaker and edited by Walker Lamond called 65 Revisited.
+The two-disc edition contained the remastered film, five additional audio tracks, commentary by filmmaker D. A. Pennebaker and Tour Road Manager Bob Neuwirth, an alternative version of the video for "Subterranean Homesick Blues", the original companion book edited by D. A. Pennebaker to coincide with the film's release in 1968, a flip-book for a section of the "Subterranean Homesick Blues" video, and a brand new documentary by D. A. Pennebaker and edited by Walker Lamond called 65 Revisited.
 The DVD packaging was also given new artwork.

 On November 24, 2015, The Criterion Collection released a newly restored 4K transfer of the film on Blu-ray and DVD.
 The Criterion version contained new special features.